dhrubajyoti98/dhrubajyoti98.github.io/res_pub_conf.md

 > <div align="center"> <p> "My powers are ordinary.
 Only my application brings me success" - Isaac Newton </p> </div>

-## Research Interests
+### Research Interests

 I am intrigued by all domains of the physical and mathematical sciences, but I am especially interested in the following:

 - Characterizing high-dimensional dynamical systems.
 - Studying various phenomena in complex-networked dynamical systems.
-- Parallel and high-performance computing for dynamical systems simulations
+- Parallel and high-performance computing for dynamical systems simulations.

 ### Publications (also see [<i class="fa fa-google fa-1x"></i>-scholar])

 - ...more coming soon (hopefully!).